salesforcecli/plugin-data/messages/bulk.resume.command.md

 Use the ID of the most recently-run bulk job.

+# flags.targetOrg.summary

+Org alias or username to use for the target org.

 # checkStatus

 Run command %s data %s resume -i %s -o %s' to check status.